nmaiorana/CS-GY_6083_principles_of_database_systems/project/CS-GY6083_Project.md

 ## Project Details
 For this project I will construct a database using MySQL to store information about record album: the name of the album, the recording date, the artists behind the album (bands), the members of the recording group, the record label which produced the album, genre and sales information.
 This will utilize a 2-tier architecture using Python as the primary Language.

 I will construct business object classes to represent the data in Python using data classes.
-To map these data classes to the MySQL db, I will use the SQLAlchemy as my Object Relational Mapper (ORM) tool.
+To map these data classes to the MySQL db, I will use the MySQL Connect coupled with dataclasses to create my Business Objects.
 Lastly I will construct a series of UI classes to perform Create, Read, Update and Delete operations on one of the tables.

 ## Entity Relationship Diagram
 ```mermaid